 Besides offering more inexpensive travel options than Roatan, as well as thriving nightlife and matchless backpacker camaraderie, the island of Utila Honduras is internationally touted as the cheapest place to obtain PADI Scuba diving certification in the world.

 Dive, of course!
-The world's second-largest barrier reef runs alongside Utila island, and teems with varied and awe-inspiring marine life.
+The world's second-largest barrier reef runs alongside Utila island and teams with varied and awe-inspiring marine life.

 In the first week of August, Water Cay is the site of Sun Jam, a high-energy outdoor extravaganza featuring live DJs, cold drinks, and spirited dancing.